Hub Initiatives & Events

 Industry Sector Hub Sponsor: Engineering & Technology; Health & Life Sciences; Public Service, Education & Social Sciences; Business Enterprise

-Date: July 7-23, 2026 (tentative)
+Underway: July 7-23, 2026

 This three-week immersive program brings together early-college high school students, undergraduates, graduate students, faculty, and community members in a collaborative, solutions-focused learning environment.
 Participants work in interdisciplinary teams to address real-world challenges while gaining mentorship, applied skills, and professional development.
 They engage in project-based learning, explore pathways in health and life sciences, and earn micro-credentials or certificates of completion.
 Undergraduates provide near-peer support and help facilitate workshops, strengthening teamwork and communication skills.
 Graduate students design and lead workshops, mentor younger students, and gain experience in teaching and curriculum development.
 Faculty oversee program quality, mentor graduate students, and explore scholarship opportunities in teaching and learning, while community members present authentic challenges, provide feedback, and strengthen university–community partnerships.
 Through this multi-level, collaborative model, all participants develop practical experience, career-ready competencies, and meaningful connections that advance learning, professional growth, and community impact.